Unboxed-Software/ncn-program-template-bls/README.md

 - **Storage Costs**: Large account sizes for snapshots
 - **Compute Units**: Complex cryptographic operations

-## Optimization Opportunities and Development TODOs

-1. Split Operator_Registry into multiple accounts, one PDA per operator to be able to add as much metadata as needed.
-1. You should only init the epoch_snapshot account once, but to do that the first time you will need to init the epoch_state and the weight_table first, So consider uncoupling the epoch_snapshot account from the epoch_state account and the weight_table account.
-1. instead of having two Instuctions (`ResgiterOperator` and `InitOperatorSnapshot`) they could be only one
-1. registering an operators now is being done using two pairing equations, it could all be done by only one by merging the two equations.
-1. Remove weight table since it is only one vault, no need to init and set weights every epoch.
-1. since it is only one vault, the vault registry is not needed, consider removing it.
-1. you can't update the operator snapshots when a new epoch comes before creating the epoch state account first, consider removing it or merging it with the epoch_snapshot account.
-1. CLI: run-keeper command is not going to work well, it need to change a bit, it will try to init an epoch_snapshot every epoch, but it should not, epoch_snapshot account init should happen only once at the start of the NCN
-1. CLI: Vote command need to be re-written in a way that supports multi-sig aggregation.
-1. CLI: registering and operator now will give random G1, G2 pubkeys and a random BN128 privkey, it will log these keys to a file, but you might want to consider giving the operator the options to pass them as params
-1. CLI: crank-update-all-vaults are updating

 ## The command that you need to run to get started

 - Build the program and the cli: